Kayak Into a Fur Seal Colony at Dawn in Abel Tasman

 But Marahau doesn't need to be more than that.
 It's a launching pad, a trailhead, a place to fill your water bottles and re-apply sunscreen before heading back into the park.
 Kaiteriteri, 12km south, has a proper beach, a campground, restaurants, and the Kaiteriteri Mountain Bike Park if you've got extra days.

-I ate my burger on the deck at Fat Tui, still salt-crusted from the morning paddle, watching families load into water taxi boats for a day of beach hopping.
+Eat your burger on the deck at Fat Tui, still salt-crusted from the morning paddle, watching families load into water taxi boats for a day of beach hopping.
 The taxi to Bark Bay is NZD 55 (~$34 USD) one way — they drop you on the beach and pick you up wherever you want, whenever you want.
 It's absurdly well-organized for a national park in the middle of nowhere.

-It definitely still wants my lunch.
+It definitely still wants your lunch.

 If you're heading to the South Island, Queenstown pairs perfectly with Abel Tasman for a two-week itinerary.